Cartilage Piercings & Jewelry Guide

-Placement: A scaffold piercing refers to a double perforation of the upper ear cartilage, (or helix) specifically.
-Positioning may vary depending on preference, but the most desired placement spans from the forward-helix, closer towards the head, then down the back section of the helix.
+Placement: An industrial piercing specifically refers to a perforation of the helix and anti-helix.
+Positioning may vary depending on preference, but the most popular placement spans from the forward-helix, closer to the head, to the lower section of the helix, close to the auricle.
 The barbell is first inserted from behind the ear and goes diagonally towards the front of the upper cartilage and through the second piercing.
 The barbell is then secured using a screw-on bead fastened directly behind the second hole.

-Hardware: Because of location and the depth of the procedure, only micro-jewelry earrings such as curved barbells can be used for this piercing style.
+Hardware: Because of location of the snug piercing, only small earrings like curved barbells or small hoops can be used for this piercing style.

-Placement: Nestled near the lower-mid portion of the ear’s outer rim, snug ear piercings pass through the medial and lateral areas of the anti-helix, producing a snug fit.
+Placement: Nestled near the lower-mid portion of the ear’s outer rim, snug ear piercings pass through the cartilage above your anti-tragus, producing a snug fit.

 Healing: The healing process for this procedure ranges from 2 - 4 weeks, but full healing can take up to one year.

-The daith piercing (pronounced “day-th”), involves the perforation of the crus of the helix (the flap of cartilage right above your ear canal) using a curved needle so not to puncture nor damage the surrounding portions of cartilage.
-A receiving tube may be used to assist in the procedure to ensure the needle is caught on the other side.
+The daith piercing involves the perforation of the crus of the helix (the flap of cartilage right above your ear canal) using a curved needle so as not to puncture or damage the surrounding cartilage.
+A receiving tube may be used to assist in the procedure to ensure that the needle is caught on the other side.

-Healing: Estimated time for healing, depending on care and the individual is 4 months to 1 year.
+Healing: Estimated healing time is 4 months to 1 year.

-A simple puncture of the inner ear cartilage, an anti-tragus piercing is similar to the tragus piercing and fits similar types of jewelry.
+An anti-tragus piercing sits opposite the tragus piercing and fits similar types of jewelry.

-Hardware: Small gauge studs, barbells and captive bead rings (CBRs) are the ideal post style types of jewelry used for the anti-tragus piercing.
+Hardware: Small gauge studs, barbells, and captive bead rings are the ideal types of jewelry used for the anti-tragus piercing.

-Placement: Placed within the anti-tragus, this portion of cartilage opposite the ear canal proves to be a unique alternative for when the tragus piercing for those who want something a little more unique or have a tragus that's too small for piercing.
+Placement: Placed within the portion of cartilage opposite the ear canal, the anti-tragus proves to be a unique alternative to the tragus piercing for those who want something a little more unique or have a tragus that's too small for piercing.

 Healing: Anti-tragus piercings can take anywhere from 6 to 12 months to heal, depending on care.

-Undeniably, the most common portion of the ear to be pierced, the lobe is considered both the largest and softest part of the ear.
+Undeniably the most common area to be pierced, the lobe is considered both the largest and softest part of the ear.
 Due its size, the lobe is capable of accommodating as many as three or four piercings.

 Hardware: Lobe piercings are usually done with a very small gauge.
 You can choose earring studs, hoops, dangles, or open hoop dangles.
 The best type of jewelry for your ear piercing are gold earrings, as many people with metal allergies can tolerate nickel-free 14k gold in their piercings.

-Placement: As stated with ‘hardware,’ the size and space of the lobe allows for a multitude of placement options.
+Placement: The size and space of the lobe allows for a multitude of placement options.
 It's up to your preference.

 Healing: With the most soft-tissue found anywhere on the ear, the earlobe also takes the least amount of time (approximately 1 to 2 months) to heal.

-Hardware: A variety of jewelry can be worn here including the barbell, CBRs and studs.
+Hardware: A variety of jewelry can be worn here including barbells, large diameter CBRs or other hoops, and studs.

-Widely considered one of the more painful piercings because of the varying layers of cartilage the needle must puncture, the rook piercing is also known to be an extremely difficult procedure.
+Widely considered one of the more painful piercings, the rook piercing is a relatively difficult procedure.

-Hardware: Piercers will often use a 14g or 16g needle with a CBR or curved barbell for the rook piercing, though one your piercing is healed, there are tons of great gold jewelry for rook piercings.
+Hardware: Piercers will often use a 14G or 16G needle with a CBR or curved barbell as starter jewelry for the rook piercing, though once your piercing is healed, there are tons of great gold jewelry options for rook piercings.

-Placement: Lining the transverse plane and perpendicular to the coronal plane, a horizontal transverse lobe piercing travels from the edge of the lobe closest to the cheek to the middle-edge of the earlobe.
-With an attached earlobe, the piercing exits on the inferior edge, rather than the medial edge.
+Placement: A horizontal transverse lobe piercing travels from the edge of the lobe closest to the cheek to the middle-edge of the earlobe.
+With an attached earlobe, the piercing is placed a little lower.
 Other variations of the transverse lobe include the vertical and diagonal lobe piercings.

 Healing: On average, the healing process for transverse lobe piercings can take anywhere from 2 to 10 months.

-Hardware: The body jewelry pieces best known to be used for this type of piercing are CBRs or small helix studs with flat disc backing.
-The standard hole size is typically 18g.
+Hardware: The most common body jewelry types for the forward helix piercing are CBRs, seamless hoops, or small helix studs with flat disc backing.
+The standard hole size is typically 18G.

-Placement: Mainly done within the area of the helix closest to the head, the forward helix is any piercing between the apex of the helix and where the helix joins the head.
+Placement: The forward helix consists of any piercing between the apex of the helix and where the helix joins the head.

-Healing: Depending on the attention of care by the individual, forward helix piercings may take anywhere from 6 months to a year to heal.
+Healing: Depending on individual aftercare practices, forward helix piercings may take anywhere from 6 months to a year to heal.

 Hardware: When performing a dermal punch, a 14G up to a 0G plug can be fitted once the procedure is complete.

-Placement: Dermal punches can be performed in various areas of the ears’ cartilage, but should NEVER be used on earlobes as it will remove tissue and hamper future stretching with lobe plugs.
+Placement: Dermal punches can be performed in various areas of the ears’ cartilage, but should NEVER be used on earlobes since it will remove tissue and hamper future stretching with lobe plugs.

-Healing: Although seemingly more like mutilation in nature, dermal punches will often take less time to heal than their pierced counterparts, and will depend on the location and size of the punch.
+Healing: Although a large chunk of tissue will be removed, dermal punches will often take less time to heal than their pierced counterparts.
+Healing times will depend on the location and size of the punch.